Updated: 12 April, 2017.

-If you’re looking to start a good argument in any hostel bar, discussing the pros and cons of organised group tours would be a great place to start.
-Some people love them, some people hate them and nearly every traveller seems to have an opinion on them.
+If you’re looking to start a good argument in any hostel bar, discussing the pros and cons of organised group tours would be a great place to begin.
+Some people love them, some people hate them, and nearly every traveller has an opinion on them.

-There are benefits to either approach, and some people may find themselves taking a combination of both during their travels.
-While I personally much prefer travelling independently, there are certain places and situations in which I would happily consider taking a group tour.
+There are benefits to either approach, and some people find themselves taking a combination of both during their travels.
+While I personally much prefer travelling independently, there are certain places and situations where I happily consider taking a group tour.

-So, the big question: are organised tours the right choice for you?
+So, the big question: are organised tours right for you?

-There’s no doubt about it, travelling on an organised tour is easier – sometimes much easier – than going it alone.
-You don’t have to worry about arranging transportation, accommodation, food and drink, or pretty much anything else.
-Just turn up, find a seat on the bus and enjoy the ride.
+There’s no doubt about it, travelling on an organised tour is easier, sometimes much easier, than going it alone.
+You don’t have to worry about arranging transportation, accommodation, food, drink, or pretty much anything else.
+Just turn up, find a seat on the bus, and enjoy the ride.